AndreaRibuoli/RIBY/README.md

 This object will provide access (via the *dlsym* calls that follow) to the symbols exported from:

 * The main application, and dependent shared libraries for the main application that were loaded at **program start-up** and
 * The set of shared libraries loaded using dlopen() with the **RTLD_GLOBAL** flag.
-This set of DLLs can change dynamically as other DLLs are opened and closed.
+This set of shared libraries can change dynamically as other shared libraries are opened and closed.

 So we can test using *Qp2dlopen* with the *file* parameter set to NULL.
 Our prolegomenon program depends on **libc.a** (because of _RETURN()) so that libc.a has surely